sd-brewer/metro-cafe-metrics/README.md

 ## AI Assistance Acknowledgement

-This analysis was enhanced with the assistance of several AI tools:
+This project was developed with the assistance of AI tools to streamline the development process and refine the final product.
+These tools included:

-* **ChatGPT:** Provided code suggestions, helped brainstorm analysis concepts, and offered alternative wordings to improve clarity of comments and project documents.
+* **ChatGPT**: Assisted with code suggestions, brainstorming analytical approaches, and improving the clarity of code comments and documentation.
-* **GitHub Copilot:** Assisted with code generation, suggested optimizations, and helped refine data cleaning and analysis code.
+* **GitHub Copilot**: Supported code generation, offered optimizations, and aided in refining data cleaning and analysis scripts.
-* **Gemini AI:** Aided in ensuring the quality of the README through proofreading, suggesting clearer phrasing, and improving the overall structure of the document.
+* **Gemini AI**: Contributed to the quality of the README through proofreading, suggesting clearer phrasing, and improving the overall structure.

-These AI tools were invaluable in streamlining the analysis process, helping shape ideas, and ensuring a polished final product.

 ## Appendices and Additional Resources